UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

 The procedure for getting the absolute time of detector shutdown consists of the following steps:

-1. Unscrew completely the AIRDOS digital module locking screws
+1. Unscrew the AIRDOS digital module locking screws
 2. Prepare the "date" command on a computer with a synchronized real-time clock
 2. Pull out the digital module from AIRDOS
 3. Wait for a beep signal and press Enter in the command line